-If your application needs an encoding for a header name, it should call GetEncoding with the property.
+If you need an encoding for a header name, you should call the GetEncoding method with the property.
 Often the method retrieves a different encoding from the test encoding furnished in the call.
 Generally only e-mail applications need to retrieve such an encoding.

 In some cases, the value of the BodyName property corresponds to the international standard that defines that encoding.
 This doesn't mean that the implementation complies in full with that standard.

 Note that WebName returns the name to use to describe an encoding.
 The property defines a different encoding that might work better for an e-mail application, for example.
 However, use of the property to define the encoding is not recommended.